Saint Anne's Park: Follies and garden buildings

 St. Anne's is known for its garden follies and features, of which there are approximately 10 surviving from around 12, mainly around the Naniken River.
 These are a holy well covering, three classical buildings, two decorative bridges, a rustic cave, a grotto where several paths meet, a shell house and a yew circle and pool, while lost features include a yew walk and nymphaeum, and a basalt "druidic circle".
 No details of what the latter consisted of survive, but there are substantial structures in basalt around one crossing of the Naniken.

-Along the Naniken and by the pond are:
+There are numerous features along the Naniken and by the pond.